FireworksProject/cloudmill/doc/dsl-design.md

 # Service Spec
 --------------

-A Service is a concrete software package that provides a given role.
+A Service is a concrete software package that provides a given Role.
-It is installing a Service on some Node that enables the Node to play a given Role in the cluster.
+By installing a Service on some Node you enable the Node to play a given Role in the cluster.
 For example, if a Node can play the :web-server role, if it has the :apache2 service installed on it.